Quick Answer

 Some businesses need a bit more context.
 A service-based promo may require eligibility rules or timing details.

-Mark, a commercial insurance broker, uses QR codes on printed brochures at networking events.
-The code links to a page that explains a referral discount and how to claim it.
+A commercial insurance broker handing out printed brochures at networking events can use a QR code that links to a page explaining a referral discount and how to claim it.
 The page answers common questions before any follow-up call.

 Linking to a signup form